 If you don’t feel like doing sports activities then that is not a problem either.
 You can sit by the pool sipping cocktails or enjoy the many restaurants and bars.
-Your options are limitless really, with so many interesting things to do, see and places to eat, I can understand why it is such a popular destination.
+Your options are limitless really, with so many interesting things to do, see and places to eat.
+I can completely understand why it is such a popular destination.

 Ölüdeniz Dalaman is a beach village resort on the southwest coast of Turkey.
 It is only an hour from Dalaman International Airport and because of this, it is fast becoming incredibly more popular with the British especially for a summer holiday.

-Here is a list of some recommendations of top things to do in Ölüdeniz Dalaman Turkey, to help you get the most out of your time in this fantastic destination.
+Here is a list of recommendations of top things to do in Ölüdeniz Dalaman Turkey, to help you get the most out of your time in this fantastic destination.

 Wander through the Ghost Town of Kayaköy Village

-I am always intrigued by History and how a particular country or place has evolved into what it is today.
-The ghost town of Kayaköy village (also known by the Greeks as Levessi is definitely worth a visit.
+The ghost town of Kayaköy village also known by the Greeks as Levessi is definitely worth a visit.
 It is a deserted ancient Greek village, located in the south of Fethiye.
 Wander around the 500 or so house ruins and two Greek Orthodox Churches that remain abandoned.

-Kayaköy village Turkey dates back as early as 3000 BC but sadly due to a combination of historical events, has been deserted and partially destroyed since the 1920’s when the Greeks were forced to leave with just their shirts on their back.
-Some of these uncontrollable events were the loss of the First World War, the end of the Ottoman Empire and the attempted Greek occupation of the Anatolian region, all combined to force the decline of Kayaköy village.
+Due to a combination of historical events Kayaköy village Turkey has been deserted and partially destroyed since the 1920s.
+When the Greeks were forced to leave with just their shirts on their back.
+Some of these uncontrollable events were the loss of the First World War and the end of the Ottoman Empire.
+As well as the attempted Greek occupation of the Anatolian region.